guybrush007/modern-shokininwaza/about.markdown

 permalink: /about/
 ---

-Hi, my name is Faiçal.
-I’m 40 and I am a software developer/DevOps currently working in a AI/Quantum computing startup in Germany.
-On side of my work, I study at La Sorbonne Universite in a distant learning program for an MSc in Physics.
-I am also particularly interested in fermentation techniques, especially Japanese fermentation techniques.
+Hello, my name is Faiçal.
+I'm French, currently living in Berlin, Germany.
+I have been a software developer for almost 20 years and passionate about Japanese culture for almost all my life.
+I am also a proud member of the LGBTQ community :rainbow:

+Currently I work as a DevOps engineer in a science startup that harnesses the power of machine learning to solve quantum computers problems.
+I am also a (poor) distant MSc student at Sorbonne Universite, Paris,  where I try to get an academic education in Physics

-Shokuninn means “craftsman” in Japanese, and this blogs is just my journey in two different craftsmanship domains: software engineering and food fermentation.
+Shokunin - 職人 means in Japanese: craftsman.
+This blog is just a journal of my exploration in different styles of craftsmanship:
+- the modern ones with ML/AI, ML/DevOps. and quantum physics
+- the traditional ones mostly about fermentation techniques, especially Japanese fermentation techniques.